Supreme Court Justice Sonia Sotomayor out with 2 new books

 The justice was diagnosed with diabetes as a child and discussed it as part of her 2013 autobiography, “My Beloved World.”

-Sotomayor said Saturday in an interview with The Associated Press that prompted a diabetic grandmother to write her.
+Sotomayor said Saturday in an interview with The Associated Press that the book prompted a diabetic grandmother to write her.
 She said she was using newer technology to manage her diabetes.
 She told Sotomayor: “If I can do it you can do it too.”

-Sotomayor said that pushed her to explore using the technology she does now, a continuous glucose monitor.
+Sotomayor said that pushed her to explore using the technology she does now, which uses a sensor implanted in her stomach.

 Most Read Nation & World Stories